HaiderAltaf/CS6910_Assignment2/README.md

 - Device will determine whether to run the training on GPU or CPU.

   code: device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')

+### Arg parse

+created function __arg_parse()__ to pass the command line arguments.

+- Using argparse, I have define the arguments and options that my program accepts,
+- argparse will run the code, pass arguments from command line and automatically generate help messages.
+- I have given the defaults values for all the arguments, so code can be run without passing any arguments.

 ### Data Pre-processing: